 The Group's ambition is also to develop mentoring for women in other countries, as it is already the case in France, the United States and Portugal.
 In France, the "Leader au Féminin" program is the local version of the ExCom women's mentoring program.
 This program aims to develop a pool of female talent, who will occupy key operational positions in the future, and targets both external and internal talent.
-The program's structure consists of major stages to ensure successful integration: a period of immersion in different networks (urban, interurban) to discover the diversity of businesses and the various aspects of network management, meetings with head office employees, completing a training program called "Company Management Pathway" that includes a number of modules (management, steering
+The program's structure consists of major stages to ensure successful integration: a period of immersion in different networks (urban, interurban) to discover the diversity of businesses and the various aspects of network management, meetings with head office employees, completing a training program called "Company Management Pathway" that includes a number of modules (management, steering deploying performance easurement and nagement tools. in conjunction th the HR teams nd the Group's countries

-Transamo's commitment to gender diversity
+Transamo's commitment to aender diversitv